Kayliah

-Karine Bordy (born July 2, 1981, Créteil, France), known as Kayliah, is a French R&B and hip hop singer.
+Karine Bordy (born July 2, 1981, Créteil, France), known as Kayliah, is a French singer.

 Early life

 From a musician family and from Guadeloupe, Kayliah has been writing and interpreting since she was young.
 She writes a first album at the age of 17 and becomes the mother of a little girl at 19 years old.
 She collaborates with Rohff, Pit Baccardi and Eloquence, as well as on the original soundtrack of Taxi 3, Ong Bak, Banlieue 13 and the French version of the movie Coach Carter and she will make herself known thanks to "Ouvre les yeux" with Wallen.